-Housing need and trajectory (MM10, MM11 and MM13)
+Housing need and trajectory (MM10, MM11, MM13)

-- 2.6 MM10 relates to strategic policy S2 (approach to new development) and sets out the policy and revised housing supply figures for the plan period.
+- 2.9 MM10 relates to strategic policy S2 (approach to new development) and sets out the policy and revised housing supply figures for the plan period.
 Paragraph 4.11 sets out that the pattern of delivery proposed results in a shortfall of 2,614 dwellings (18% of the OAN) against a target of 14,580.
-This equates to 130.7 dpa and would result in a significant shortfall if left to accrue. - 2.7 It is now too late to leave this position to be redressed through a five year review.
-Had EBC acted quickly on the post hearing actions there may have been time, but this is no longer the case.
-The section below demonstrates the point, relative

-- to the point in time when a five year housing land supply shortfall arises (in 2026, before a new local plan would be adopted under a five year review process). - 2.8 The risk is further highlighted, if there is no policy requirement to review (i.e. only a mention in the supporting text) and no policy consequence, in terms of site review if a review is not progressed.
-There is a need for a policy leading to the release of additional sustainable sites, on the edge of the urban area, in circumstances where a review has not taken place. - 2.9 EBC's response to Action 4.4 'Consider need to introduce a Policy or supporting text on 5YS in the local plan' fails to engage with the question, merely referencing the national requirement to monitor five-year HLS. - 2.10 This position is highlighted by the updated trajectory (ED101) which confirms that there will be a five year supply shortfall emerging at a point before a five year review plan would be adopted (say 1 April 2027 just over five years from now).
-The below table highlights the position at 1 April 2026 (using EBC's assumptions regarding delivery), highlighting that there would be a significant five-year HLS shortfall at 1 April 2026, a year before the next plan would be adopted.
-This shortfall will only get worse in the years following.
+This equates to 130.7 dpa and would result in a significant shortfall if left to accrue. - 2.10 Moreover, it is now too late to leave this position to be redressed through a five-year review.
+Had the Council acted quickly on the post hearing actions there may have been time, but this is no longer the case.
+The section below demonstrates the point, relative to the point in time when a five year housing land supply shortfall arises (in 2026, before a new local plan would be adopted under a five-year review process). - 2.11 The risk is further highlighted, if there is no policy requirement to review (i.e. only a mention in the supporting text) and no policy consequence, in terms of site review if a review is not progressed.
+There is a need for a policy leading to the release of additional sustainable sites, on the edge of the urban area, in circumstances where a review has not taken place. - 2.12 This position is highlighted by the updated trajectory (ED101) which confirms that there will be a five year supply shortfall emerging at a point before a five-year review plan would be adopted (say 1 April 2027 just over five years from now).
+The below table highlights the position at 1 April 2026 (using the EBC's assumptions regarding delivery), confirming that there would be a significant and substantial five-year HLS shortfall at 1 April 2026, a year before the next plan (under the five year review) would be adopted.